ADR-0005: NoshAPI FFI Surface Enumeration

 Arena note: each call costs O(n) new cons cells in the active Fe arena.
 The arena resets at mission-instance boundaries, bounding cost for the expected usage pattern.
 Prefer to shuffle once per phase and bind the result; do not call in tight redraw loops.

-Coverage: kn86-emulator/tests/test_lisp_lfsr_shuffle.c — 7 cases: empty list, single element, two-element determinism, seed variation, 16-element regression guard, mutation guard, permutation integrity.
+Coverage: runtime/tests/test_lisp_lfsr_shuffle.c — 7 cases: empty list, single element, two-element determinism, seed variation, 16-element regression guard, mutation guard, permutation integrity.
 All pass; overall ctest suite remains green.

 2026-06-07 — Tier 1 “Pointing / Trackpoint” sub-section added (ADR-0035)